Nature-based solutions knowledge gaps

 • Effectiveness across socio-ecological contexts

-Financial sustainability for NBS: I consider there is a need to test what is written in the literature about business development for NBS in real life cases.
+Financial sustainability for NbS: I consider there is a need to test what is written in the literature about business development for NbS in real life cases.
 Platforms like connecting nature have done significant progress with this regard, but there is a need to implement more and in different socioeconomic contexts

 Online public consulation Private company (SME) sector